 * Correspondence: Elaine Dennison elaine.dennison@vuw.ac.nz

-Keywords: Calcaneal quantitative ultrasound (cQUS)1 – adolescent2 – habitual recreational sporting activity (HRSA)3 – bone4 – systematic review5
+Keywords: Calcaneal quantitative ultrasound (cQUS)1 – adolescent2 – sport3 – bone4 – systematic review5

 Abstract

 Introduction: Osteoporotic fracture represents a major public health burden.
 The risk of fragility fracture in late adulthood is strongly impacted by peak bone mass acquisition by the third decade.
 Weight bearing sporting activity may be beneficial to peak bone mass accrual, but previous studies have focused on elite sporting activity and used dual energy X-ray absorptiometry as a measure of bone density.
-The authors performed a narrative systematic review of individual recreational sports and calcaneal quantitative ultrasound (cQUS) bone measures in young people.
+The authors performed a narrative systematic review of individual sports performed non-competitively or at local level and calcaneal quantitative ultrasound (cQUS) bone measures in young people.

 Methods: Multiple databases were systematically searched, up until 31st March 2019.
-The authors included studies of participants aged 11 – 35 years reporting any level of habitual recreational sporting activity (HRSA) and cQUS measures, excluding elite/professional/competitive sporting physical activity.
+The authors included studies of participants mean age 11 – 35 years reporting any level of recreational sporting activity and cQUS measures, excluding elite/professional sporting physical activity.
 Studies (title and abstract) were screened independently by two reviewers and a third reviewer resolved any discrepancies.
 STROBE guidelines were used to check the reporting of observational studies.
 The Newcastle – Ottawa Scale was used to assess the risk of bias of the studies included in the review.
 The systematic review was registered with the International Prospective Register of Systematic Reviews (PROSPERO).

-Results: A search yielded 29,512 articles that considered relationships between bone density assessed by any technique and habitual recreational sporting activity.
+Results: A search yielded 29,512 articles that considered relationships between bone density assessed by any technique and sporting activity.
 Duplicate and out of scope abstracts were removed.
 This left 424 papers which were screened by two reviewers, with six meeting inclusion criteria, including assessment by cQUS.
 The authors identified papers where sports considered included soccer (football), swimming, cycling, gymnastics, dancing, badminton, basketball, fencing, wrestling and judo.
 Although study heterogeneity prohibited meta-analysis, all six included studies reported significant benefits of weight bearing HRSA on cQUS outcomes.

-Conclusion: The potential long term effects of recreational sports with site specific changes as assessed by cQUS need further investigation, although the available literature suggests benefit.
+Conclusion: Our study found beneficial effects of non-elite sports participation on cQUS in adolescence and young adulthood, although further work is now indicated.

 Introduction

 Osteoporosis is a major international public health problem through its association with fragility fracture (1).
 Osteoporosis is often described as a disease which occurs when one becomes older, more often in females, and preventative methods often focus on older people (2).
 However, childhood and adolescence are critical periods of bone development; modifiable lifestyle behaviours have a major impact on the development of bones throughout life and peak bone mass (PBM) is a major determinant of later fracture risk (3).
 Previous studies have suggested that physical activity (PA) and dietary calcium intake during childhood and adolescence play a critical, synergistic role (4).
-There are, however, a limited number of studies looking at the impact of habitual recreational sporting activity (HRSA) specifically in the bone health of young people in the general population, with most studies focusing on the effect of elite level of sporting activity on bone health (2).
+There are, however, a limited number of studies looking at the impact of sporting activity rather than physical activity in the bone health of young people in the general population, with most studies focusing on the effect of elite level of sporting activity on bone health (2).